apkatsikas/subcordant/README.md

 # subcordant

+## Name pipe limits
+To increase the limit, first check the limit:

+`cat /proc/sys/fs/pipe-max-size`

+then increase:

+`sudo sysctl -w fs.pipe-max-size=104857600`

+You may encounter: `operation not permitted`

+either run the go process with sudo, OR build a binary and `sudo setcap cap_sys_resource=ep ./myapp`

 ## TODOs
 * Testability - we have to do a delay
 * Testing errors and enqueing, one song, multiple songs